-Refunds and the "Return of Title IV Funds
+Refunds and the "Return of Title IV Funds"

 Wisconsin Lutheran College's Refund Policy exists for calculating the refund of institutional charges.
-The federal "Return of Title IV Funds' formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
+The federal "Return of Title IV Funds" formula dictates the amount of Federal Title IV aid that must be returned to the federal government by the school and the student.
 The federal formula is applicable to a student receiving a TIP grant or federal aid other than Federal Work Study if that student withdraws on or before the 60% point in time in the semester.
 The student may also receive a refund of institutional charges through Wisconsin Lutheran College's refund policy.
 The amount of refund of institutional charges will be the greater of the amount the school must return to federal Title IV programs or the amount determined by Wisconsin Lutheran College's Refund Policy.

-Wisconsin Lutheran College s Refund Policy is as follows: Students who withdraw from Wisconsin Lutheran College will receive a prorated refund of educational fees and housing/meal fees, according to the following schedule:
+Wisconsin Lutheran College's Refund Policy is as follows: Students who withdraw from Wisconsin Lutheran College will receive a prorated refund of educational fees and housing/meal fees, according to the following schedule:

-During first week of classes 90 percent
+During first week of classes

-During second week 80 percent
+During second week

-During third week 60 percent
+During third week

-During fourth week 40 percent
+During fourth week

-During fifth week 20 percent
+During fifth week

-After fifth week none
+After fifth week

+During fifth week